raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 If a response message (QR=1) is received where the MESSAGE ID is zero this is a fatal error and the recipient MUST forcibly abort the connection immediately.

-The DNS Header OPCODE field holds the DSO OPCODE value (tentatively 6).
+The DNS Header OPCODE field holds the DSO OPCODE value ([TBA1] tentatively 6).

 The Z bits are currently unused in DSO messages, and in both DSO requests and DSO responses the